Oliver Sorg: 1. FC Nürnberg

 In May 2019, it was announced Sorg would join 1.
 FC Nürnberg, who were also relegated from the Bundesliga, upon the expiration of his contract with Hannover 96 at the end of the 2018–19 season.
+Between 2011/12 and 2020/21 Sorg amassed more than 220 league matches in the two top divisions of the German league pyramid.

 International career

 Sorg made his international debut with the Germany under-21 team, appearing in a friendly with Argentina's under-20 team on 14 August 2012.
 Germany were in the middle of a qualifying campaign for the 2013 UEFA European Under-21 Championship, and Sorg started the final game of their group stage, with qualification to the play-offs already ensured.
 An injury to regular right-back Sebastian Jung created an opening at the position for the tournament, and Sorg started Germany's first two group stage games at right-back.
 Two defeats meant the Germany would not advance, and Sorg was left out for their final game, against Russia.

 Sorg received his first senior call-up in a friendly against Poland on 13 May 2014.
 Few regular full internationals were present in the squad, and only six players who participated in the match were included in Germany's victorious World Cup squad.
+It was his only appearance for the Germany's full A team.